MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/reset.md

 4. When you've finished selecting the legal entities, select **Next** to open the **Health check** page.
 5. Select **Next** to open the **Summary** page.

-If you forgot to stop the running dual-write maps before you selected the **Reset link** button, then you will see an additional **Force Reset** checkbox on the **Choose environment** page.
+If you forgot to stop the running dual-write maps before you selected the **Reset link** button, then you see another **Force Reset** checkbox on the **Choose environment** page.
 This checkbox and its associated behavior have been adopted from the **Unlink** functionality because users are familiar with them.
 You must select this checkbox to proceed further.

 ![Failed message in the Reset link to Dataverse wizard.](media/reset-image-2.png)